MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/join-dev-program/developer-program-overview.md

 # Choosing an Xbox Live developer program

-To enable a game with Xbox Live, you join the Xbox Live Creators Program or the ID@Xbox Program.
+To enable a game with Xbox Live, you first join the Xbox Live Creators Program or the ID@Xbox Program, which is part of the Managed Partners Program.

 ## Summary of the programs